47392480

 Somerset Braces for Heavy Rain as Met Office Issues Flooding Warning

-South West England is set to experience heavy rainfall later this week, prompting the Met Office to issue a “yellow” weather warning for rain on Thursday, January 15, from 9am to 11:59pm.
-This alert covers a wide area, including key locations such as Bath and North East Somerset, Bournemouth, Bristol, Cornwall, Devon, Dorset, Gloucestershire, North Somerset, Plymouth, Somerset, South Gloucestershire, Swindon, Torbay, and Wiltshire.
+The warning covers a wide area, including Bath and North East Somerset, Bournemouth, Bristol, Cornwall, Devon, Dorset, Gloucestershire, North Somerset, Plymouth, South Gloucestershire, Swindon, Torbay, and Wiltshire.

-A deepening low-pressure system is expected to move northeast across England and Wales on Thursday, bringing persistent and heavy rain throughout the day before clearing from the north in the evening.
-Rainfall totals are projected to be between 20 and 40 millimeters in many areas within just a few hours, with some isolated spots possibly receiving between 40 and 70 millimeters, predominantly in parts of Southwest England.
+Meteorologists explain that a deepening low-pressure system will move northeast across England and Wales on Thursday, bringing persistent and heavy rain throughout the day before clearing by evening.
+Rainfall accumulations of 20-40 mm are expected across much of the area within a few hours, with some isolated locations potentially receiving 40-70 mm, particularly in parts of South West England.

 SUBSCRIBE FOR UPDATES